UPPMAX/UPPMAX-documentation/docs/software/python_venv.md

 This will create a file with all the Python packages and their versions, using the conventional name for such a file.

-???- question "How does that file look like?"
+???- question "What does that file look like?"

     This is how a `requirements.txt` file may look like: